helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 The application covers:

-- list, optional, scalar, insert, update, and delete JDBC operations;
+- list, optional, scalar, insert, update, and delete JDBC operations
-- positional parameter binding, including binding one value to multiple positions;
+- positional parameter binding, including binding one value to multiple positions
-- mapping joined rows to a `Pokemon` containing a nested `Type`;
+- mapping joined rows to a `Pokemon` containing a nested `Type`
-- selecting either the standard or explicit row mapper;
+- selecting either the standard or explicit row mapper
-- retrieving a database-generated identifier; and
+- retrieving a database-generated identifier
-- looking up a type before inserting or updating a Pokemon in one local JDBC transaction.
+- looking up a type before inserting or updating a Pokemon in one local JDBC transaction

 ## Client Construction and Transaction Behavior